Morrisania, Bronx: Health

 As of 2018, preterm births and births to teenage mothers are more common in Morrisania and Crotona Park East than in other places citywide.
 In Morrisania and Crotona Park East, there were 107 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 35.6 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Morrisania and Crotona Park East has a relatively average population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 12%, equal to the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Morrisania and Crotona Park East is 0.0078 mg/m3, more than the city average.
 Sixteen percent of Morrisania and Crotona Park East residents are smokers, which is higher than the city average of 14% of residents being smokers.
 In Morrisania and Crotona Park East, 36% of residents are obese, 22% are diabetic, and 32% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 20% of children are obese, compared to the citywide average of 20%.

 Eighty-one percent of residents eat some fruits and vegetables every day, which is less than the city's average of 87%.
 In 2018, 69% of residents described their health as "good", "very good", or "excellent", lower than the city's average of 78%.
 For every supermarket in Morrisania and Crotona Park East, there are 10 bodegas.

-The nearest hospitals are NYC Health + Hospitals/Lincoln in Melrose and Bronx-Lebanon Hospital Center in Claremont.
+The nearest hospitals are NYC Health + Hospitals/Lincoln in Mott Haven and Bronx-Lebanon Hospital Center in Claremont.